joshjung/ringa-app-template/Readme.md

 # RingaJS Application Template

-This is a bare-bones 'Hello World' startup kit project for Ringa.
+This application template can be used as a foundation for a Ringa application that uses the Ringa component library.

 # Includes

 * Webpack 3.6.0
+* React 16.1.0
-* Ringa 1.8.0
+* Ringa 0.1.17
 * Babel Transpiling from ES6 to ES5
 * Development and Production Builds